 To configure your WordPress General Settings, complete the fields and options listed below:

-2) Tagline: Describe briefly here what your site is about.
+2) Tagline: In a few words, explain what your site is about.
 You can enter your slogan or a tagline.
-A tagline is a short phrase or sentence used to convey the essence of the site and catch the attention of your visitors.
+A tagline is a short phrase or sentence used to convey the essence of the site and attract the attention of your visitors.

-3) WordPress Address (URL): This field should display the full address of the directory where you have installed WordPress.
+3) WordPress Address (URL): This field should display the full URL of the directory where you have installed WordPress.

 For example, if you have installed WordPress into a directory called “blog”, then your WordPress address will be http://yourdomain.com/blog.

-If you have installed WordPress correctly, there should be no need to modify the URL showing in this field.
+If you have installed WordPress correctly, there should be no need to edit the content in this field.

 4) Site Address (URL): Enter the address you want people to type into their browser to reach your WordPress site.
 This is the directory where WordPress’ main index.php file is installed.